circonus/irondb-docs/installation.md

      *\(optional\)* Control enablement of automated crash reporting.
 Default is "on".
 IRONdb utilizes sophisticated crash tracing technology to help diagnose errors.
 Enabling crash reporting requires that the system be able to connect out to the Circonus reporting endpoint: https://circonus.sp.backtrace.io:6098 .
 If your site's network policy forbids this type of outbound connectivity, set the value to "off".
    * ##### IRONDB\_ZPOOL

      *\(optional\)* The name of the zpool that should be used for IRONdb storage.
-If not specified, and there are multiple zpools in the system, setup chooses the pool with the most available space.
+If this is not specified and there are multiple zpools in the system, setup chooses the pool with the most available space.
 1. Run the setup script.
-All required options must be present, either as environment variables, or via command-line arguments.
+All required options must be present, either as environment variables or via command-line arguments.
 A mix of environment variables and arguments is permitted, but environment variables take precedence over command-line arguments.
 Use the `-h` option to view a usage summary:

         Usage: /opt/circonus/bin/setup-irondb [-h] -a <ip-address> -n <node-uuid> -c <check-name> -u <check-uuid>
                [-b (on|off)] [-z <zpool>]